 Is animal testing always wrong?
 A lesson starter for schools, written by the RSPCA, UK.
 The RSPCA's Research Animal Department also works to promote ethics and animal welfare in tertiary education.

 The international organisation Speaking of Research, the US organisations Foundation for Biomedical Research and Americans for Medical Progress, the British organisation Understanding Animal Research (UAR) and the The European Animal Research Association have collections of frequently asked questions about animal experimentation.

 The Kids 4 Research site provides more information on aspects of animal research, including the animals used, diseases that have been studied by animal experimentation and product safety.

 Scientific American published several papers that present the arguments for and against animal research in February 1997.
 These were followed by an article written by one of the parties.
-A series of articles has also been published in the New Scientist.
+Several articles have also been published in the New Scientist.